thechrisu/Apollo-Clinical-Research-Tracker/README.md

 ## Running the application

 Now the applicaiton should be good to go.
 Try accessing the URL you have specified in your Apache virtual host.
+The default user email is `test@test.com` and the password is `test`.
 Feel free to contact us if you will experience any issues.

 ## Documentation and unit testing